Why are Documentation Managers using a CMS for their technical document solution?

 Proving the need for a Content Management System (CMS) can be challenging for Documentation and Training Managers, but the need to save time and money couldn’t be simpler.
 As part of your role, you’re charged with developing and preserving technical documentation to help customers operate and maintain your equipment- this material impacts key partners within your own firm, too.
 Engineers, operators, trainers, help-desk personnel, and even legal, marketing, and IT groups all rely on the quality of your material in some capacity.

 While it’s true each business unit has its own priorities, there’s a uniform need to improve customer satisfaction, reduce downtime, and intelligently manage content.
 Decision-makers understand how a CMS can support these needs, but they’re under pressure to prove its value.
 Because we regularly provide clients with technical documentation solutions, we’ve noticed a few key themes driving demand for CMS implementation.
-Any of these sound familiar?
+Does any of these sound familiar?

 - Accessibility issues quickly become lead-time pitfalls.
 If you can’t dynamically generate your technical information to distribute to web or mobile environments, your end-users can’t get the real-time support they need.
 And, system integration barriers often exist, making it next to impossible to incorporate necessary information from other business applications.